CARTAvis/carta-protobuf/docs/region_selection_and_statistics.rst

 Cursor updates
 ~~~~~~~~~~~~~~

 As viewing profiles based on the position of the cursor is a very common use case, a separate control message is used specifically for this purpose, and does not require the definition of any additional region.
 The cursor-based region has a ``region_id`` field value of zero, and is defined as a point-type region.
-The X and Y coordinates of the region can only be updated via the :carta:`SET_CURSOR` command, while the channel and Stokes coordinates are automatically updated by the backend whenever the image view is changed.
+The X and Y coordinates of the region can only be updated via the :carta:ref:`SET_CURSOR` command, while the channel and Stokes coordinates are automatically updated by the backend whenever the image view is changed.

 .. uml::